HomeGuidesAPI ReferenceChangelog

 }

 You can see that, given the data we've provided so far, there are 23 tariffs to choose from.
-That's a lot of tariffs!
-There are a number of utilities in the US that have a large range of options.
-Most, however, only have 3 or 4 for residential customers.
-For commercial and industrial customers as well as the few utilities that do have lots of residential options, there are ways to further filter the list, which we will return back to later in this How to (link).
-For now, we take advantage of the fact that most customers are on 1 or 2 tariffs, so by default the tariffs that are returned from the Tariff endpoint and Account Tariff endpoint are ordered by likelihood.
-That is, the tariffs that are most likely to be the correct tariff for your customer are at the top, and the tariffs that are least likely are at the bottom.
+Some utilities in the US have a large range of options.
+Most, however, only have a couple of options for residential customers.
+For commercial and industrial customers, as well as the few utilities that have many residential options, there are ways to further filter the list, which we will return to later in Optional: Refine Tariff Results.
+For now, we take advantage of the fact that most customers are on one or two tariffs, so by default the tariffs returned from the Tariff endpoint and Account Tariff endpoint are ordered by likelihood.
+The tariffs that are most likely to be correct for your customer are at the top, and the tariffs that are least likely are at the bottom.

 Once you have selected the correct tariff from the list, you can set the masterTariffId property on an account just like we did for lseId earlier.
 Let's assume that our customer is on RES-1: